DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 ## Publishing the federal sales data

-Through the design studios and user testing, our team published federal sales data 7 weeks before the deadline set by ONRR leadership.
+Through the design studios and user testing, our team published federal sales data 7 weeks before the deadline set by the OIG.
 This initial roll-out included:
 - the [query tool](https://revenuedata.doi.gov/query-data);
 - the [download data page](https://revenuedata.doi.gov/downloads/federal-sales/);
 - a redesign of the [homepage](https://revenuedata.doi.gov/) “what’s new” box to promote this newly added dataset.